philcali/robot-vision/README.md

 RVC looks at two properties for record:

+- `record.cleanup` - If true and `record.command` is set, then it will clear out all the recorded images
 - `record.command` - This is executed after the recording is finished and
 - `record.dest` - optionally pass in the destination location